What are the short circuit withstand levels for 400kV, 220kV, and 132kV transformers?

 What is the tap range normally followed in an on-load tap changer?

 The range normally followed in an on-load tap changer is 1.25% voltage variation per step in 16 equal steps.
-That means tapping range is ±10% of the nominal voltage.
+That means the tapping range is ±10% of the nominal voltage.

 What are the recommended temperature settings of the cooling controller of a power transformer?